aklinker1/miasma/docs/docs/reference/graphql.md

 # GraphQL API

 The Miasma server ships with a GraphQL API for accessing and editing apps.
-Once you're server has been started, you can access it at:
+Once your server has been started, you can access it at:

 `http://<server-ip>:3000/graphql`